Humanely Raised Beef Cows

 They have a strong focus and description of cattle pens, buildings, ventilation, laying areas, density, wind breaks, air quality and floor design.
 All of these specifications are important and have strong bearing on industrial breeders that treat cattle as beef product and not an animal.

 Forest Cattle treats our cattle as if they were our pets.
 We know our animals and our goal at the outset is to treat them well.
 Certified Humanes specifications are minimum conditions to create a safe and humane beef cattle ranch.
 Our goal is to provide an optimum condition for our cows.
 We produce happier, healthier and tastier cattle and beef.
-Organic, grass fed, free roaming, and certified angus.© 2017 Forest Cattle Beef Washington State
+Grass fed, free roaming, and delicious angus.© 2021 Forest Cattle Beef Washington State